A living purchase order is a PO that keeps updating as reality changes.

 Historically, living POs were too expensive for SMBs because a human had to read every supplier reply and update the system manually.

-That changed when language models became good enough to read supplier emails, PDFs, WhatsApp messages, and portal confirmations, then extract structured changes.
+That changed as language models became useful for reading supplier emails, PDFs, WhatsApp messages, and portal confirmations, then proposing structured changes for review.

 The workflow is: